Try Semrush

 That’s because subheaders break your content up into easy-to-read chunks.

-So I broke up the content into lots of little chunks.
-And added a list of bullet point links that take you to each section:
+So we broke up the content into lots of smaller chunks.
+And added a list with links that take you to that section:

-If I could give people ONE writing tip for writing blog posts it would be:
+If we could give you ONE writing tip for writing blog posts it would be:

 Use the active voice!